alxklk/Scinc/README.md

 Global variables can not be initialized.

-Local variable deslarations support initialization, arrays can be initialized with initialization lists: `int x[3]={1,2,3};`, missing items are implicitly 0.
+Local variable declarations support initialization, arrays can be initialized with initialization lists: `int x[3]={1,2,3};`, missing items are implicitly 0.
 Be aware of the fact, that list is stored in constant segment and event empty list will occupy space, for example, `int x[4]={};` will be compiled into 4*sizeof(int) zero bytes.

 Pointer and references are supported, but their usage in variable declarations is limited to one at a time, i.e. `int * ptrx;` is OK, `int ** ptrptrx;` is not.